openstack/neutron/doc/source/admin/deploy.rst

-The following deployment examples provide building blocks of increasing architectural complexity using the Networking service reference architecture which implements the Modular Layer 2 (ML2) plug-in and either the Open vSwitch (OVS) or Linux bridge mechanism drivers.
-Both mechanism drivers support the same basic features such as provider networks, self-service networks, and routers.
+The following deployment examples provide building blocks of increasing architectural complexity using the Networking service reference architecture which implements the Modular Layer 2 (ML2) plug-in with the Open vSwitch (OVS) mechanism driver.
+The mechanism driver supports basic features such as provider networks, self-service networks, and routers.
 However, more complex features often require a particular mechanism driver.
 Thus, you should consider the requirements (or goals) of your cloud before choosing a mechanism driver.